Julian9B/student_projects/maui/staircase-designer/description.md

 ## 1. About

-This .NET Maui exercise is about creating a window app that can design a staircase, based on user input data.
+This .NET MAUI exercise is about creating a window app that can design a staircase, based on user input data.

 ## 2. Code